watson-developer-cloud/text-to-speech-nodejs/README.md

 1. Configure the code to connect to your service:

-	1. Copy the credentials from your `my-service-instance` service in Bluemix.
+	1. Copy the credentials from your `my-text-to-speech` service in Bluemix.
 Run the following command:

 		```sh
 		$ cf env <application-name>